EVerest/everest-core/docs/source/explanation/pnc-process.rst

 This is an explaination how Plug&Charge is technically implemented in EVerest.

-For a tutorial on how to do Plug&Charge in the EVerest software-in-the-loop, please refer to :doc:`TODO: Plug&Charge tutorial </tutorials/pnc>`.
+For a tutorial on how to do Plug&Charge in the EVerest software-in-the-loop, please refer to the :doc:`Plug&Charge tutorial </tutorials/plug-and-charge>`.
-For a goal oriented how-to-guide, pleaser refer to :doc:`TODO </how-to-guides/configure-pnc>`.
+For a goal oriented how-to-guide, pleaser refer to :doc:`/how-to-guides/configure-pnc`.

 *************************
 Plug&Charge Authorization